streamlossless/NeedsToImprove/README.md

 </a>
 <br/><br/>

 Hey there!
-I'm NeedsToImprove, but I go by Rasheed.
+I'm Rasheed.
 I'm a teen from California who's trying to learn new things.
 As of August 2020, I've begun learning Python, and I'll put my projects on my account to track my progress.

 ### **More about me**
 * My pronouns are he/him/his